 We included Smashing Magazine as one of the best resources to learn WordPress because it has an extended category that exclusively contains all things WordPress.
 The articles are set up in a blog structure to make it easily digestible for readers.
 However, you may find that most of the articles are not so beginner-friendly.

 Besides WordPress TV, WordPress.com also released a super friendly resource for beginners in learn.wordpress.com.
 This official tutorial resource will help you to learn WordPress basics for free.

 Official WordPress Lessons will lead you step-by-step to make even the most basic configuration to your website.
 It covers tutorials from the preparing stage, picking a theme, personalizing your website, publishing posts and pages, and all the other basic functions.
 Although it’s not full of attractive images or videos, the steps can be followed easily by beginners.
 If you want to learn WordPress at an intermediate level, this resource is not recommended.

-Team Treehouse is another online course platform that let you learn WordPress online.
-Different from Lynda.com is that it offers online courses for various topics, Team Treehouse focuses on giving education for technology related things only.
+Team Treehouse is another online course platform that lets you learn WordPress online.
+Different from Lynda is that it offers online courses for various topics, Team Treehouse focuses on giving education for technology-related areas.

 WP101 is a video-based platform that focuses on sharing every tutorial about WordPress.
 This platform is best suitable for beginners.
 Moreover, WP101 promises that its beginner users will understand WordPress basic in 1 hour.

 The videos in WP101 are also categorized for every difficulty level available for WordPress.
 Even more, WP101 will bring you to take a closer look at popular plugins for WordPress such as JetPack, Yoast SEO, Gutenberg, WooCommerce, and more.
 This educational platform also offers helpful answers if you have further questions about the platform.